 Landscape Genomics approaches

-Brauer used a Bayesian approach with Bayescan to detect outlier loci that are potentially under selection (not conforming to neutral expectations).
-The remaining neutral loci were tested against Hardy-Weinburg equilibrium.
+Brauer used a Bayesian approach (Bayescan) to detect outlier loci that are potentially under selection (not conforming to neutral expectations).
+The remaining neutral loci were tested against Hardy-Weinberg proportions.
 To test for associations between allele frequencies and environmental variables, Brauer used genotype-environment association (GEA) methods.
 They used a linear mixed-model approach to create two different models for each locus.
 The first model includes the environmental variable as the fixed effect, which influences the allele frequencies whereas in the other model, the environmental variable has no effect.
 Using GEA methods allows for the model to account for neutral genetic structure.
 The combination of outlier tests and GEA increases the detection of true positives, where signals of selection are not confused with signals from other confounding effects.

 The Hancock study does not take advantage of the outlier tests but does use GEA methods.
 To test for correlations between genetic variants or phenotypes and environmental variables, they used a partial Mantel test, which generated a Spearman correlation value.
 To control for population structure, they used a kinship matrix.
-From these analyses, they found strong correlations between various environmental factors and phenotypes.
+They found strong correlations between various environmental factors and phenotypes.
 Using a common garden experiment, they then tested whether a set of alleles with the strongest climate correlations could predict variation in fitness of genotypes grown in a particular climate.
 If they could predict the relative fitness of the genotypes, then this would confirm that they are observing true signals of potential selection.

 Environmental Variables